Portland Youth Philharmonic: David Hattner (2008–present)

 David Hattner was chosen from a field of candidates to be the conductor and music director of PYP in 2008.
 A graduate of Northwestern University, Hattner was a clarinet student of Robert Marcellus.
 Before joining PYP, he had conducted Camerata Atlantica, the Garden State Philharmonic Orchestra and the Oklahoma Chamber Ensemble, and guest-conducted the Brooklyn Symphony Orchestra, Cincinnati Chamber Orchestra, Ensemble Sospeso, International Contemporary Ensemble and the Massapequa Philharmonic Orchestra.
 Hattner also participated in the American Academy of Conducting at Aspen three times, where he studied with Murry Sidlin and David Zinman.
 He has been the principal clarinet with the Cascade Music Festival Orchestra in Bend, the Key West Symphony Orchestra, the New Jersey Opera Theater, and the Princeton Symphony Orchestra.
 Hattner made his Oregon Symphony debut in January 2011.
 In addition to conducting and clarinet performance, Hattner has participated in live multimedia performances, accompanying silent films both nationally and internationally.
 PYP began offering Chamber Orchestra concerts during Hattner's tenure.

-Today, the Portland Youth Philharmonic consists of four ensembles: the Portland Youth Philharmonic Orchestra, the Portland Youth Conservatory Orchestra, the Portland Youth Wind Ensemble, and the Young String Ensemble.
+Today, the Portland Youth Philharmonic consists of four ensembles: the Portland Youth Philharmonic Orchestra, the Portland Youth Conservatory Orchestra, the Portland Youth Wind Ensemble, and the Portland Youth String Ensemble.
 Each group is selected in open auditions in the spring and fall and is highly selective.